John reading book

 John advises: ‘The adjudication process is not for the faint-hearted.
 A claimant must have his ducks in a row before pulling the trigger.
 It is a fast and rough process where the adjudicator’s award is immediately enforceable and binding, and can only be overturned in a subsequent arbitrator’s award or by Court order.

 The party that commences the adjudication process must refer the dispute to the adjudicator within seven days of the appointment.
-The adjudicator must reach a decision within 28 days from the referral date, unless the parties or the appointing party agree to extend this period.
+The adjudicator must decide within 28 days from the referral date unless the parties or the appointing party agree to extend this period.

 For many years now, arbitration has been a leading form of dispute resolution for all kinds of commercial disputes.
 Like litigation itself, arbitration results in a binding decision that is enforceable in law.
 Unlike litigation, however, arbitration is private and can be adapted to suit specific disputes.

 Under the 2010 Act, arbitration is a very serious business as there is virtually no chance of appealing a final award from the presiding Arbitrator.
 Parties should, therefore, have the very best advisors on board throughout this process.
-John Farage O’Brien provide this vital link between the technical facts of a dispute and the legal arguments that are pleaded before the Arbitrator.
+John Farage O’Brien provides this vital link between the technical facts of a dispute and the legal arguments pleaded before the Arbitrator.

-The entire process is private and confidential and without prejudice, which means that no part of evidence adduced during the conciliation can be used in subsequent arbitration, and any findings or recommendations by the Conciliator are not under any circumstances disclosed to the Arbitrator.
+The entire process is private, confidential and without prejudice, which means that no part of the evidence adduced during the conciliation can be used in a subsequent arbitration, and any findings or recommendations by the Conciliator are not under any circumstances disclosed to the Arbitrator.

 Conciliation under the PWC forms of contract is, however, temporarily binding on the parties until overturned in arbitration.
-What this means is that the recommendation made by the Conciliator is temporarily enforceable and monies are paid out to the successful claimant — normally on production of a suitable bond by the claimant.
+This means that the recommendation made by the Conciliator is temporarily enforceable and monies are paid out to the successful claimant — normally on the production of a suitable bond by the claimant.

 Conciliation under this form of contract is more akin to the adjudication process explained previously.

-John Farage O’Brien are highly conversant and experienced in representing parties at conciliation, and John FFF O’Brien is himself an experienced practising conciliator, having successfully settled and concluded many disputes between parties.
-John is available to accept appointments by agreement of the parties.
+John Farage O’Brien is highly experienced in representing parties at conciliation, having successfully settled and concluded many disputes between many parties.
+John is available to accept appointments by agreement of the parties, or appointments as a ‘standing conciliator’ in public works contracts.

-Mediation is a process in which an impartial and independent third party facilitates communication and negotiation and promotes voluntary decision-making by the disputing parties to assist them to reach a mutually acceptable solution.
+Mediation is a process in which an impartial and independent third party facilitates communication and negotiation and promotes voluntary decision-making by the disputing parties to assist them in reaching a mutually acceptable solution.

-John FFF O’Brien has been appointed as mediator in a number of disputes by agreement of parties — and with his assistance the parties have successfully reached agreement themselves in these cases.
+John FFF O’Brien has been appointed as mediator in several disputes by agreement of the parties — and with his assistance, the parties have successfully reached agreement themselves in these cases.